sales-impact/ES6-2-TypeScript-Workshop/README.md

-# From ES6 to Typescript
+# From ES6 to TypeScript
 ## Hands on workshop

 ## Who is this workshop for